Consultation Seminar

 1.5 Hours per week

 Training seminars are an integral part of the training program.
 The format is both didactic and discussion/process oriented in nature.
 A wide variety of topics are covered that pertain to major areas of knowledge needed to be a competent clinician.
-Diversity and social justice considerations are infused in all presentations.

 Individual Supervision